Strong negation in the theory of computable functionals TCF: Properties of Strong Negation in TCF

 For the goal we $\NN{\J}\subseteq\J$ we have to use $(\J)^\nu$, which presents the exercise $\NN{\J}\subseteq \Psi[\J\cup\NN{\J}]$.
 By unfolding $\NN{J}$ this follows from

 a direct consequence of the induction hypothesis which, in turn requires proof of

-In the case of an inductive predicate we proceed in a similar fashion. \end{proof} \begin{remark} We redo the proof of theorem \ref{thm:DoubleStrongNegElim} for the specific coinductive predicate representing nested trees with finite branching.
-The algebra $\mathbb{T}$ is generated by one constructor $\mathtt{Br}:\mathbb{L}(\mathbb{T})\to\mathbb{T}$ and we define the (possibly) infinite, finitely branching trees as the coinductive predicate $\mathbf{Tn}\subseteq \mathbb{T}$ with the closure- respectively, greatest fix-point rule
+In the case of an inductive predicate we proceed in a similar fashion.\qedhere \end{description} \end{proof} \begin{rem} For the sake of clarity, we redo the proof of Theorem \ref{thm:DoubleStrongNegElim} for the specific coinductive predicate representing nested trees with finite branching.
+The algebra $\mathbb{T}$ is generated by one constructor $\mathtt{Br}:\mathbb{L}(\mathbb{T})\to\mathbb{T}$ and we define the (possibly) infinite, finitely branching trees as the coinductive predicate $\mathbf{Tn}\subseteq \mathbb{T}$ with the closure- respectively, greatest fixed-point rule

 The double strong negation is given then by

 We prove

 and assume that we have already proved